matwilso/matwilso.github.io/_posts/robot-future.md

 There is, however, a point at which the value of a part becomes worth the complexity.
 If models in RL have not yet reached this threshold, they certainly will in the future.
 Unsupervised / predictive learning is going to be the only way to gather enough signal to train powerful enough neural networks.
+The most famous proponents,
-[Geoff Hinton](https://www.reddit.com/r/MachineLearning/comments/2lmo0l/ama_geoffrey_hinton/clyjogf/) and [Yann Lecun](https://www.gwern.net/docs/ai/2019-02-18-lecun-isscc-talk-deeplearninghardwarepastpresentandfuture.pdf#page=59) have been making this argument for several years.
+[Geoff Hinton](https://www.reddit.com/r/MachineLearning/comments/2lmo0l/ama_geoffrey_hinton/clyjogf/) and [Yann Lecun](https://www.gwern.net/docs/ai/2019-02-18-lecun-isscc-talk-deeplearninghardwarepastpresentandfuture.pdf#page=59), have been making this argument for several years.
 But what makes me really excited now is that we are starting to build the artifacts that prove it.

 I am much more bullish on the future of model-based RL now, not due to any